TimothyGillespie/reduced-stable-diffusion-webui/README.md

-# Stable Diffusion web UI
+# Reduced Stable Diffusion web UI

+A reduced version of the stable diffusion web ui project: https://github.com/AUTOMATIC1111./stable-diffusion-webui

+Removed components I didn't use for smaller sizes.

 A browser interface based on Gradio library for Stable Diffusion.

 ![](screenshot.png)